Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 Well, the list looks small but it starts to feel huge with every new project that I start.
 Repeating same tasks over and over again.
 Things needs to be automated, luckily CMake comes to rescue.

-### Downloading the dependency with CMake
+### Downloading the dependencies with CMake
 Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.
+We will let CMake handle the integration part.

-Luckily SDL provides it's releases on their [GitHub releases](https://github.com/libsdl-org/SDL/releases) page.
+SDL provides it's releases on their [GitHub releases](https://github.com/libsdl-org/SDL/releases) page.
 We will utilize ``FetchContent_Declare`` and ``FetchContent_MakeAvailable`` commands to download release version of SDL and extract it on specific directory.

-Basic example that downloads and extracts SDL for MSVC compiler:
+Basic example that downloads and extracts SDL for MSVC compiler looks like this:
 ```cmake
 if ( WIN32 )
     set( SDL2_DOWNLOAD_URL "https://github.com/libsdl-org/SDL/releases/download/release-2.28.1/SDL2-devel-2.28.1-VC.zip" )